boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 **Note**: facil.io Web Application Developers get many of the features of the C STL through including the `fio.h` header.
 See the [facil.io IO Core documentation](fio) for more information.

+## OS Support

+The library in written and tested on POSIX systems.
+Windows support was added afterwards, leaving the library with a POSIX oriented design.

+Please note I cannot continually test the windows support as I avoid the OS... hence, Windows OS support should be considered unstable.

 ## Simple Template Library (STL) Overview

 The core Simple Template Library (STL) is a single file header library (`fio-stl.h`).

-The header includes a Simple Template Library for the following common types:
+The [testable](#testing-the-library-fio_test_cstl) header library includes a Simple Template Library for the following common types:

 * [Linked Lists](#linked-lists) - defined by `FIO_LIST_NAME`